-Comments on expected results of the operations of the consolidated entity are included in this report under the review of operations.
+Comments on expected results of the operations of the Group are included in this report under the review of operations.

-Disclosure of information regarding likely developments in the operations of the consolidated entity in future financial years and the expected results of those operations is likely to result in unreasonable prejudice to the Company.
+Disclosure of information regarding likely developments in the operations of the Group in future financial years and the expected results of those operations is likely to result in unreasonable prejudice to the Company.
 Accordingly, this information has not been disclosed in this report.